Let’s craft Halloween coffins made from your recycling!

 A casket is another type of coffin that is oblong shaped and the lid opens in two parts.

 There is a top and bottom half of a lid.
-The top half exposes the waist upwards showing the deceased head and the bottom half covers the legs up.
+The top half exposes the waist upwards showing the deceased head and the bottom half covers the legs.

-Caskets tend to be much more expensive in how they are made and are more familiar in the United States.
+Caskets tend to be much more expensive in the methods used to construct them which is more familiar in the United States.

 Coffins and halloween!